- Sequoia National Park

 Under the snowy boughs and branches of the big trees, Sequoia and Kings Canyon make for a magical winter wonderland.
 Hidden beneath their winter “coat,” dusty summer trails disappear and hiking boots give way to skis and snowshoes on well-marked cross-country trails.
 Sledding, cross-country skiing, snowshoeing, and snow play at Wolverton Meadow and Grant Grove will reward the well-bundled visitor.
 Head over to the Big Stump snow play area and build a snowman with the kids, or toboggan down an icy track if you dare.

-Naturalists from the Sequoia Natural History Association offer guided snowshoe walks on Wednesdays and Saturdays.
+Naturalists from the Sequoia Parks Conservancy offer guided snowshoe walks on Saturdays and Sundays.
 Park rangers may also offer snowshoe nature walks, naturalist and evening programs.
 See our page on ranger and naturalist programs in Sequoia and Kings Canyon for details.

 In the evening, warm up around the roaring fireplace in the Great Room lobby of the John Muir Lodge.
 Winter is the when many families return, year after year, to spend national park holidays.
 Whether it's Thanksgiving or the annual Yuletide celebration underneath the bedecked General Grant Tree, Sequoia and Kings Canyon have played a role for generations of holiday merry-makers.